Anna2185/Automated-Object-Digitization-Platform-3D-Scanner/README.md

 * **Signal** -> Arduino Digital Pin **D6**

 ## How It Works
-1. **Upload**: First, the user should open `hardware_control.ino` on Arduino IDE and upload the code to the Arduino
+1. **Upload**: First, the user should open `hardware_control.ino` on Arduino IDE and upload the code to the actual Arduino board (have the board connected to your laptop prior to this)
-2. **Launch**: Once that's done the user should run `main.py` and select the Arduino's serial port.
-They are then asked to enter the height of the object being scanned in cm
+2. **Launch**: Once that's done run `main.py` and select the Arduino's serial port.
+You will then be asked to enter the height of the object being scanned in cm
 3. **Trigger**: Python sends the height to the Arduino using a command such as `SCAN:10`
 4. **Scan**: The Arduino then scans the object by taking distance measurements every 5 degrees as the stepper rotates.
 After one full rotation, the servo moves the sensor up by 1 mm and the process repeats until the full height of the object has been scanned
-5. **Stream**: The Arduino sends each measurement back to Python as the height, angle and distance
+5. **Stream**: The Arduino sends each measurement back to Python in the format of "height, angle, distance"
 6. **Process**: Python converts these measurements into 3D coordinates and then uses them to create the point cloud and mesh

 ## Output